rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/README.md

 Sophos Central acts as the central point where endpoint activity, detections, alerts, investigation data, and response actions can be viewed together.

-One of the biggest things I learned was that **a security platform is not just about detecting a file or process**.
+One of the biggest things I learned was that endpoint security is not just about detecting a file or process.
 The investigation context around that activity is equally important to an analyst.

 For example, a detection can provide information such as: